Car-fire murders: Hannah Clarke's abusive husband called his kids the night before he killed them

 Friends said Baxter's horrific attack on his family last Wednesday had been the peak of his "unravelling"', which began when the couple separated late last year.

-Hannah's best friend Lou Farmer said the situation finally "came to pieces" on Boxing Day when he kidnapped one of their daughters.
+Clarke's best friend Lou Farmer said the situation finally "came to pieces" on Boxing Day when he kidnapped one of their daughters.

-At the time, Hannah had been living with her parents and had suggested taking the kids to the park for a play date.
+At the time, Clarke had been living with her parents and had suggested taking the kids to the park for a play date.

 But just as she was packing up, Baxter suddenly grabbed Laianah and threw her in the back of his car and took off.